dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 | 1 | 2.20 |

 However, the `-plotBDNN_transf_features` is optional and does not change anything of the BDNN model inference.
-Only the effect plot using the `-plotBDNN_effects` command will be more meaningful.
+The effect plot using the `-plotBDNN_effects` command will be more meaningful though.

 <img src="https://github.com/dsilvestro/PyRate/blob/master/example_files/plots/BDNN/Carnivora_BDNN_backtransformation.png" alt="Backscaling z-transformation" width="1000">
 Temperature effect on carnivore extinction rate with (right) and without (left) reversing the z-transformation of temperature with the `-plotBDNN_transf_features` argument when creating the effect plot from the same BDNN log file.